WildCode Revisited: A Comprehensive Empirical Study on the Security of LLM-Generated Code: Introduction

 In addition, we provide a curated set of annotated conversations and corresponding code snippets in which ChatGPT produced buggy or insecure responses.
 This dataset, available on our HuggingFace repository\footnote{https://huggingface.co/datasets/regularpooria/wildcode} and GitHub repository\footnote{https://github.com/regularpooria/wildcode}, contains the full list of annotated conversations and related code samples used in this study, as well as the rules used to extract patterns from the conversations, allowing reproducibility and facilitating further research in this area.
 The dataset includes syntactically correct code for Python, JavaScript, C/C++, Java, PHP, and C\#, as well as unchecked or potentially erroneous code for other languages.

+This paper is an extended version of a paper presented at the 18th International Symposium on Foundations \& Practice of Security in November 2025 \cite{original}.
+The major extensions include the following: \begin{itemize} \item A more thorough review of the relevant academic literature (Sect. \ref{sec:litt}; \item An analysis of confidential information (keys and other secrets) present in the prompts (Sect. \ref{sec:secrets}); \item A re-prompting experiment that examines the effectiveness of several widely used prompt engineering strategies on the real-life prompts from the Wildchat dataset (Sec. \ref{sec:reprompt}); \item A test of hallucinations in more recent LLMs to determine whether architectural modifications and updated data have reduced library hallucinations (Sec. \ref{sec:hallucinations}). \item An analysis of the reasons why different models refused to generate code as requested (Sect. \ref{sec:Refusal}). \end{itemize}

 The remainder of this paper is organized as follows: Section \ref{sec:litt} reviews related works.
 Section \ref{sec:dataset} details the process by which we created the dataset of code used in this study.
 In Section \ref{sec:code analysis}, we analyze this code using several tools to determine its security level.
 In Section \ref{sec:user}, we examine the intentions of the users who request code from the model.
+In Section \ref{sec:reprompt}, we perform an experiment in which the same prompts present in the Wildchat dataset are fed to different LLM models, in order to test the effectiveness of prompt engineering strategies on a real dataset.
+Section \ref{sec:Refusal}, focuses on the cases in which the models refused to generate a program.
 Section \ref{sec: Diss} discusses observations and insights that can be gleaned from our results.
 Concluding remarks are given in Section \ref{sec: Conclu}.